DrKain/DrKain/README.md

 - ⚡ Fun fact: I love [data hoarding](https://www.reddit.com/r/DataHoarder/) and [listening to music](https://www.last.fm/user/KainSir)
 - 🎶 Favorite Band: [Poets of the Fall](https://open.spotify.com/artist/1AZ30JnvQU1pbX6sbRE0Yn)

-## ♡ Bots

-Since 2018 I'm not looking for work.
-If you want a Discord or Steam bot I can probably make it for free depending on the complexity.
-You can add me on Discord (Kain#6880) to discuss more.

 ## ♡ GitHub Stats

 ![dgs](https://github-readme-stats.vercel.app/api?username=DrKain&show_icons=true)